ReachableCEO/StartupStarterPackage/src/ProductPlan/Use-Cases.md

 ::User is logged in

-_TODO: For each use case listed in the [use case suite](Use-Case-Suite), create an HTML anchor and heading with it's unique ID, then fill in the rows of the table to specify the use case in detail._
+_TODO: For each use case listed in the [use case suite](./Use-Case-Suite.md), create an HTML anchor and heading with it's unique ID, then fill in the rows of the table to specify the use case in detail._